sonic-net/sonic-swss/crates/countersyncd/benches/otel-standalone/SHARED_BATCHES.md

 # Shared template metadata with unified consumer adapters

+Rebase update: the current implementation uses the base branch's borrowed `batch.iter()` / `SAIStatsRef` API throughout.
+The lazy owned projection and `records()` alias described in the original measurements below are removed.
+Metadata names are resolved at template construction, and consecutive metadata reuse requires at most one pointer comparison per record.
+OTel routing and slot plans use these borrowed views and cached names.
+Performance tables below are historical pre-rebase measurements and have not been rerun on the rebased code.

 ## Representation and compatibility

 IPFIX CompiledTemplate now owns an immutable Arc<[SAIStatMetadata]> of